BenFalken/CruX-Project/README.md

 `$ pip install -r requirements.txt`

-Email to the firebase_key.json certificate and it will be provided.
 To run, enter the command:

 `$ export FLASK_APP=application`

 `$ flask run`

+Email to request the firebase_key.json certificate, and it will be provided.